Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 Object-centric approaches have also been explored as an alternative direction \cite{hsu2024spot, heppert2024ditto, bahety2024screwmimic}.
 These methods typically estimate and track target object poses from video demonstrations, and learn a robot policy conditioned on the extracted object trajectories \cite{zhu2024vision}.
-However, they require identifying objects of interest and estimating rigid-body transformations which makes it hard to apply them to scenarios with deformables or multiple objects.
+However, they require identifying objects of interest and estimating rigid-body transformations which makes it hard to apply them to scenarios with deformables, granular materials, or multiple objects.
 Flow-based methods \cite{xiong2021learning, papagiannis2024r+, wen2023any, xu2024flow, ren2025motion} address some of these limitations by tracking trajectories of points instead of rigid body transformations. \citet{wen2023any, ren2025motion} track points on the human embodiment, which provides information on the general direction the robot should move in, but because humans and robots move in different ways, these methods still require robot data to refine the motion.
-Conversely, \citet{xu2024flow} only tracks flow on the manipulated object, but relies on object detection and simulation environments to refine robot motions.
-The approach in \cite{papagiannis2024r+} exclusively uses human data but is limited to open-loop execution.
-In contrast, as summarized in Table \ref{table:method_comparison}, our method is closed-loop, not bottlenecked by an object detector, and works equally well on rigid, deformable, and multiple objects.
+Conversely, \citet{xu2024flow} only tracks flow on the manipulated object, but relies on object detection and simulation environments to refine robot motions. \cite{papagiannis2024r+} and \cite{haldar2025point} exclusively use human data but \cite{papagiannis2024r+} is limited to open-loop execution and \cite{haldar2025point} requires manual annotations of semantically meaningful object points.
+In contrast, our method is closed-loop, not bottlenecked by an object detector or the need for manual annotation, and works equally well on rigid, deformable, and multiple objects.
+A summary comparison of our method with prior work across key dimensions is provided in Table~\ref{table:related_works_comparison} in the appendix.